 The ULI Etkin Scholars Program, made possible by the philanthropic support of Bruce Etkin, introduces college and university students to the resources available through ULI membership and seeks to integrate those students into the ULI path of learning.
-Through this program, ULI District Councils will identify a cohort of students and provide the students with a welcoming and concrete entrée into ULI knowledge at the local and national level with funding support, free ULI student membership, creative programming, networking, and learning opportunities throughout the academic year of their scholarship.
+Through this program, ULI District Councils identify a cohort of graduate and undergraduate students and provide them with a welcoming and concrete entrée into ULI knowledge at the local and national levels with funding support, free ULI student membership, creative programming, networking, and learning opportunities throughout the academic year of their scholarship.
 The students supported through this program shall be recognized as Etkin Scholars.

-To be eligible to participate in the Program, Etkin Scholars must be currently enrolled undergraduate or graduate students at a college or university, ideally (but not necessarily) actively pursuing a career in real estate and studying real estate, finance, architecture, planning, urban design or other disciplines related to land use.
+To be eligible to participate in the Program, Etkin Scholars must be currently enrolled undergraduate or graduate students at a college or university in region covered by one of the five ULI District Councils listed above.
+Students ideally (but not necessarily) are actively pursuing a career in real estate and studying real estate, finance, architecture, planning, urban design or other disciplines related to land use.

 Students will be selected for participation for at least a one-year term as an Etkin Scholar in a District Council cohort based on the following attributes: